 Rally does not only support benchmarking official distributions but can also benchmark snapshot builds.
 This is option is really just intended for our benchmarks that are run in continuous integration but if you want to, you can use it too.
-The only supported values are release (default) and snapshot.
+The only supported value out of the box is release (default) but you can define an arbitrary repositories in ~/.rally/rally.ini.